top of page

 We work to secure investments for sustainable development and management of outdoor recreation facilities and customize solutions to meet needs and expand access to economic opportunities.

-Current ORCA members are within Athens County.
-We manage and develop the Baileys Trail System in partnership with the Wayne National Forest.
+Current ORCA members are within Athens County where we manage and develop the Baileys Trail System in partnership with the Wayne National Forest.

-We utilize a multi-sector skilled advisory board and a dedicated nonprofit partner to sustainably plan, develop, manage, and promote outdoor recreation assets in Appalachian Ohio.
+We utilize a multi-sector skilled advisory board, made up a regional coalition of 17 partner counties, and a dedicated nonprofit partner to sustainably plan, develop, manage, and promote outdoor recreation assets in Appalachian Ohio.

 ORCA'S WORK